1995 Zakho bombing

 At 8:18am on 27 February 1995, a car bomb exploded in Zakho, a city which is 12 miles from the Turkish border in Dohuk Governorate, Kurdistan Region, Iraq.
 It happened during the Iraqi Kurdish Civil War, which began nine months earlier.
 The bomb was made from 330 pounds of dynamite and exploded whilst the car (a taxi) was outside a tea shop which was located in a busy marketplace.
-100 people were killed and 150 injured.
+A hundred people were killed and 150 injured.